kitesurf/kitesurf.github.io/index.md

 langrouted: true
 title: "Kite-Mallorca - Your International Kitesurf Center - Tel. +34-696-264729"
 subtitle: "Your International Kiteboarding Center"
-date: 2015-11-23
+date: 2019-02-27
-modified: 2016-11-20T00:00:00.000Z
+modified:
 author: daniel
-description: "Kiteboarding in Majorca, with Kite-Mallorca easy: kiteboarding lessons for beginners and advanced students.
-Complete equipment for each student will be provided."
+description: "&#127965;Rent Kiteboarding, kitesurfing and hydrofoil or lessons for all levels at Palma, Alcudia or Pollensa.
+All gear for each student"
 image:
   background: 4.jpg
+  background2: 7.jpg
   feature:
   teaser:
   thumb: flying-friends/l_kite-mallorca_031.jpg